mcanouil/ggpacman/README.md

 ![](man/figures/README-left-vertical-plot-1.png)<!-- -->

-Let’s add the horizontal lines (still on the left side of the maze)\!
+Then, I added the horizontal lines (still only on the left side of the maze)\!

 ``` r
 left_horizontal_segments <- tribble(